istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/zipkin/index.md

 [Remotely Accessing Telemetry Addons](/docs/tasks/telemetry/gateways) details how to configure access to the Istio       addons through a gateway.
 Alternatively, to use a Kubernetes ingress, specify the Helm chart option `--set tracing.ingress.enabled=true` during install.

 For testing (and temporary access), you may also use port-forwarding.
-Use the following, assuming you've deployed Zipkin to the `istio-control` namespace:
+Use the following, assuming you've deployed Zipkin to the `istio-system` namespace:

 {{< text bash >}}
-$ kubectl -n istio-control port-forward $(kubectl -n istio-control get pod -l app=zipkin -o jsonpath='{.items[0].metadata.name}') 15032:9411
+$ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=zipkin -o jsonpath='{.items[0].metadata.name}') 15032:9411
 {{< /text >}}

 Open your browser to [http://localhost:15032](http://localhost:15032).